Skip to content

 Wanderlog is the closest western analogue, built around the itinerary rather than the group's money.
 TripIt aggregates a solo business traveller's bookings.
 The WhatsApp group is where most Bangladeshi trips start, and stall.

-CapabilityTripStreamWanderlogTripItWhatsApp group
+CapabilityTripStreamWanderlogTripItWhatsApp

 Real-time itinerary co-editingAsync edits